klev-o/telegram-bot-api/README.md

 ![Scrutinizer code quality (GitHub/Bitbucket)](https://img.shields.io/scrutinizer/quality/g/klev-o/telegram-bot-api)
 ![GitHub last commit](https://img.shields.io/github/last-commit/klev-o/telegram-bot-api)

-## Intro
+## 📖Intro

 This bot is full support [Official Telegram api](https://core.telegram.org/bots/api).
+Fully object-oriented and simple code.
 All available types and methods are described using classes with documentation of all fields.
 You don't even need to refer to the official documentation - all descriptions are present in the bot!
 But still, for each class, the url to the documentation is indicated, where you can study the nuances, etc.

+You just have to relax and create super bots!

 **Attention!** At the moment, the bot only supports receiving updates through Webhook.
 Webhook is more efficient than Long-Polling, reduces server load and guarantees almost instant data refresh for your application.
 But it is worth considering some of the nuances, in more detail [here](https://core.telegram.org/bots/faq#im-having-problems-with-webhooks)

-## Installation
+## 🛠 Installation

 Run this command in your command line:
 ```
 composer require klev-o/telegram-bot-api
 ```

-## Usage
+## 🔌Usage

 ### Setting up a webhook